tfsojon/richinsql-blog/content/post/2019-03-28-taking-dbatools-further.md

 ### Tables here, tables there

 Some times for whatever reason I need to be able to script a table out, this involves loading up SSMS, connecting to the instance, getting to the database, right clicking&#8230;you get the idea it is a long drawn out task, but what if I could do that with just one line of code?
-Well with dbatools I can do just that, let&#8217;s have a look.
+Well with dbatools I can do just that, let's have a look.

 <pre>
 	<code class="ps">